alpe996/alpe996/README.md

 ### Alessandro Pedrani

+---
-AI Research Engineer @ [Bending Spoons](https://bendingspoons.com) · Turin, Italy
+- [2024 - Current] AI Research Engineer @ [Bending Spoons](https://bendingspoons.com) · Turin, Italy 🇮🇹
-Previously Research Scientist @ Amazon Alexa AI / AGI MSc in Stochastics & Data Science (Università di Torino, 110/110 cum laude, Best Graduate 2020)
+- [2020 - 2024] Research Scientist @ Amazon Alexa AI / AGI
+- [2018 - 2020] MSc in Stochastics & Data Science: Università di Torino, 110/110 cum laude & special mention, Best Graduate 2020
+- [2015 - 2018] BSc in Mathematics: Università di Torino, 110/110 cum laude

+---
 I work on **AI and machine learning applied to products used by tens of millions of users**.
 I enjoy the full stack of building intelligent products — from research and modelling to the software engineering that makes them actually ship.